Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Experiments

 \subsection{Datasets}

 To test our model's performance, we selected two categories of 240 patients (i.e., normal control and mild cognitive impairment) from the publicly available Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
 Each category has 120 subjects.
 Mild cognitive impairment (MCI) includes early MCI and late MCI.
-Every subject was scanned with fMRI and DTI by a 3T magnetic resonance instrument.
+Every subject was scanned using fMRI and DTI by a 3T magnetic resonance instrument.
 The DTI is preprocessed by the PANDA\cite{cui2013panda} toolbox.
 Based on the anatomical automatic labeling (AAL90) atlas \cite{tzourio2002automated}, the detailed preprocessing procedures are described in the work \cite{lei2023multi}.
 The output of preprocessing DTI is the empirical SC ($\boldsymbol{A}_0$) with the size of $90 \times 90$.
-For the fMRI preprocessing, we abandon the preprocessing procedures \cite{zuo2021multimodal} and utilize an anatomical atlas file $aal.nii$ to transmit the brain fMRI into ROI-based time series without any parameters.
+For the fMRI preprocessing, we abandon the preprocessing procedures \cite{zuo2021multimodal} and utilize an anatomical atlas file $aal.nii$ to transform the brain fMRI into ROI-based time series without any parameters.
 The output of fMRI preprocessing is a primary sample $\boldsymbol{F}$ with a size of $90 \times 187$.
+The 90 corresponds to the number of ROIs defined by the AAL90 atlas, so each element (i,j) in the $90 \times 187$ matrix represents the mean signal intensity of the $i$-th ROI at the $j$-th time point.
+For functional magnetic resonance imaging (fMRI) data, the repetition time (TR) varied from 0.607 s to 3.0 s, and the echo time (TE) was in the range of 30 ms to 32 ms. For diffusion tensor imaging (DTI) data, the TR ranged from 3.4 s to 17.5 s, with the TE spanning 56 ms to 105 ms. Additionally, the number of gradient directions for DTI acquisition was between 6 and 126.